RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 parameter: `start_pre_script`
 required: No
 default value: None
-format: Absolute path of a file, or absolute path of a directory of files
+format: Absolute path of a file or absolute path of a directory of files
 description: Script or directory of scripts to be run before the waveform is started.

 parameter: `start_post_script`
 required: No
 default value: None
-format: Absolute path of a file, or absolute path of a directory of files
+format: Absolute path of a file or absolute path of a directory of files
 description: Script or directory of scripts to be run after the waveform is started.

 parameter: `stop_pre_script`
 required: No
 default value: None
-format: Absolute path of a file, or absolute path of a directory of files
+format: Absolute path of a file or absolute path of a directory of files
 description: Script or directory of scripts to be run before the waveform is stopped.

 parameter: `stop_post_script`
 required: No
 default value: None
-format: Absolute path of a file, or absolute path of a directory of files
+format: Absolute path of a file or absolute path of a directory of files
 description: Script or directory of scripts to be run after the waveform is stopped.